 Proposed method

 In this contribution, to further improve the coding performance of chroma ALF, it is proposed to use the luma reconstruction signal as additional chroma ALF filter input.
 Specifically, the luma reconstruction signal is firstly down-sampled to have the save resolution with the chroma signal, where the down-sampling filter is [1:2:1; 1:2:1]/8.
-Then, 5 additional taps in a 3x3 asymmetric cross filter shape are added to the chroma ALF filter, where the inputs to the additional taps are the clipped differences between the surrounding pixels in down-sampled luma reconstruction signal and current chroma pixel.
-Figure 2 presents the specific chroma ALF filter shape in the proposed method.
+Then, a 3x3 cross filter shape are applied to the down-sampled luma reconstruction signal and added to the chroma ALF filter.
+Figure 2 presents the chroma ALF filter shape in the proposed method.